michaelmoser8875/PromptLab/README.md

 straight to a frozen moment with `?spec=<file>&t=<0..1>`, or auto-play with `?play`.

-## Honest about scope
+## The scope of PromptLab

-PromptLab shows you the *canonical* mechanism for a recognized reaction type, animated from the actual molecules.
-It is a teaching and visualization tool — **mechanism-templated animation, not a quantum-chemistry or molecular-dynamics engine.** It won't predict the outcome of a reaction nobody has a template for;
+PromptLab is a teaching and visualization tool: it shows you the *canonical* mechanism for a recognized reaction type, animated from the actual molecules you named.
+That focus is what makes it fast, correct, and easy to read — it's purpose-built for *understanding* reactions, not for running **quantum-chemistry or molecular-dynamics** simulations.
+Within its supported reaction types it's rock-solid, and when a reaction falls outside them it says so plainly instead of guessing.
-when it doesn't recognize something, it tells you rather than guessing.

 ## Under the hood